Cedar Springs Hospital

 Response from the owner3 weeks ago

-Hi, Timothy.
-Thank you for reaching out to us.
-We would like to take the opportunity to address your concerns with you directly.
-At your convenience, please provide us with your contact information by visiting http://www.cedarspringsbhs.com/contact-us/ so that we can follow up with you.
-Thank you again and we hope to hear from you soon.
+Hi, Elly.
+Thank you for bringing your concerns to our attention.
+We'd like to follow up with you directly so that we can further address them.
+At your convenience, please provide us with your contact information by visiting http://www.cedarspringsbhs.com/contact-us/.
+We hope to hear from you soon.

 1 month ago